s4yhii/s4yhii.github.io/_posts/2025-08-30-Tickets-popcorn-please.md

 ![alt text](https://raw.githubusercontent.com/s4yhii/s4yhii.github.io/master/assets/images/Writeup/cinema/7.png)

+After scrolling through the minified main.js, I finally spotted the smoking gun: both the encryption key and the initialization vector (IV) were hard-coded directly into the bundle.
+That meant every encinfo request from the frontend was being encrypted with the exact same values, fully exposed to anyone inspecting the source.
+Right next to them, I also found the function call responsible for wrapping the sensitive JSON data before sending it to the backend:

 ```javascript
 AES.encrypt(pad(JSON.stringify(data), 16), KEY, { iv: IV });
 ```

 No obfuscation.
 No key rotation.
 Just the crypto equivalent of leaving your house key under the doormat.